microsoft/OMS-Auditd-Plugin/ebpf_telemetry/README.md

 # EBPF Telemetry POC
 This is the beginning of work on a proof-of-concept to generate Linux telemetry using EBPF.
-It is not production ready by any means and is provided here to permit collaboration and to share developments.
+It is provided here to permit collaboration and to share developments.

+This work currently only supports x64.

 # Dependencies

 - sudo apt install gcc g++ make cmake libelf-dev llvm clang

 You'll need kernel sources in order to build the EBPF programs.
-As I was on Ubuntu 18.04 in Azure with kernel 5.4.0 I did:
+You can replace the tarball with one to match your kernel, or not!
+It shouldn't really matter as the required elements are common to all versions of Linux.
 - sudo apt install flex bison libncurses-dev libssl-dev
 - wget http://cdn.kernel.org/pub/linux/kernel/v5.x/linux-5.4.tar.xz
 - tar xvf linux-5.4.tar.xz